 TSA4.11: GOCDB Scoping Extensions and Management Interface

 This project is now complete.
 The project spanned 6 months starting in April 2013 and finishing in October 2013.
-This funded a new developer to work with David Meredith to implement the main project deliverables listed below.
+This funded a new developer to work with GOCDB product team to implement the main project deliverables.

 Results achieved

-Both deliverables were completed on time and were integrated into the GOCDB v5 source code.
-GOCDBv5 was released into production 2nd October.
+Both deliverables described below were completed on time and were integrated into the GOCDB v5 release.
+GOCDBv5 was deployed into production 2nd October.

 Extend the current ‘EGI’ and ‘Local’ data scoping logic to introduce multiple, non-exclusive scope tags.
 This allows resources to be grouped into one or more flexible categories such as ‘EGI’ ‘Local’ ‘EGI_TEST’ and ‘CLIP’.